FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/directory_type_exit_start_heret/_index.md

 ## Server mode

-When a connection is indicated, Transfer CFT{{< TransferCFT/componentshortname  >}} knows the network name and the calling partner’s password as well as the protocol to use for the communication.
+When a connection is indicated, {{< TransferCFT/axwayvariablesComponentShortName  >}} knows the network name and the calling partner’s password as well as the protocol to use for the communication.
 If the corresponding CFTPROT object contains the identifier of a directory EXIT task, the monitor gives control to this task that